TWELVE TOOLS (NOT RULES) OF WRITING : just what it says on the tin

 POINT OF VIEW & NARRATORS 4: moving point of view and other stories : how to work with a moving point of view, second-person narrators and other stuff

-PAST AND PRESENT TENSE: the essential questions : a post which explores this fundamental - and sometimes thorny - issue.
+PAST AND PRESENT TENSE: some thoughts : a post which explores this fundamental - and sometimes thorny - issue.
 The comments were very illuminating too.

 FLASHBACKS AND BACKSTORY : how to handle the stuff from Before The Story Starts.